 BE A TRANS ALLY

 The list of injustices, discriminations and abuse in this report is endless.
-It is a sad fact that many members of the public don’t know how to understand what being Transgender means.
+Sadly, many public members don’t know how to understand what being transgender means.
 However, there is no excuse for the violence and abuse that often follows.

-Transgender awareness and acceptance is rapidly growing in the UK, however, there in undoubtedly room for improvement.
+Transgender awareness and acceptance are rapidly growing in the UK; however, there is undoubted room for improvement.

-The easiest way for anyone to understand the Transgender community is to be educated on the matter.
+The easiest way for anyone to understand the Transgender community is to educate people on the matter.
 Understanding comes from knowledge and asking questions.
-For instance, Transgender awareness week hosts a huge variety of seminars, films and specialist web pages.
-The week also include guest speakers for a variety of Transgender issues and areas to help educate people.
+For instance, Transgender awareness week hosts a vast variety of seminars, films and specialist web pages.
+The week also includes guest speakers for a variety of Transgender issues and areas to help educate people.

-Charities such as GLAAD (Gay & Lesbian Alliance Against Defamation) and organisations such as Trades Union Congress ( TUC) have released online programmes of events and screenings during Trans awareness week, as well as informative articles and posts on Trans history and issues.
+Charities such as GLAAD (Gay & Lesbian Alliance Against Defamation) and organisations such as Trades Union Congress ( TUC) have released online programmes of events and screenings during Trans awareness week and informative articles and posts on Trans history and issues.

-The Office for National statistics are also working on creating a standard process for recording violence against trans people.
+The Office for National Statistics is also working on creating a standard process for recording violence against trans people.
 As a result, more people are becoming aware of the statistics of violence against the trans community.

 HOW WE CAN HELP

-At LGBT Lawyers our primary concern for members of the Trans community is their safety and ensuring they have the correct representation for any legal matters.
-Events like Transgender Awareness Week are crucial in understanding the Trans community, and at LGBT Lawyers we understand how sensitive legal matters surrounding Transgender cases can be.
-If you are a victim of transphobia, our discrimination page has all the information that you might need to help you.
+At LGBT Lawyers, our primary concern for members of the Trans community is their safety and ensuring they have the correct representation for any legal matters.
+Events like Transgender Awareness Week are crucial in understanding the Trans community, and at LGBT Lawyers, we know how sensitive legal issues surrounding Transgender cases can be.
+If you are a victim of transphobia, our discrimination page has all the information you might need to help you.